-Check out the recipe video below for a more detailed look at prep for this recipe!
+Check out the recipe video below for a more detailed look at prep for this healthy fish tacos recipe!

 Healthy Fish Tacos Tips and Suggestions

 Slice the Fish Right

 Depending on your fish shape and size you may get more or less than 8 pieces of fish.
-For this baked fish recipe each taco gets one piece of fish for a total of 8 tacos.
+For this baked fish tacos recipe each taco gets one piece of fish for a total of 8 tacos.
 Therefore, if you are concerned about getting enough fish for each taco buy a little more than a 1lb.
-Worst case you will have extra and some of your tacos will be loaded with delicious baked fish and no one will complain about that!
+Worst case you will have extra and some of your fish tacos will be loaded with delicious baked fish and no one will complain about that!

 Raise the Fish Up

 While the baking rack is optional I highly suggest using one if you have it for these healthy fish tacos.
 If you just use the cookie sheet the coconut breading on the underside of the fish won’t get as crispy and could be a bit soggy.
 If you do not have an oven rack and just want to use the cookie sheet make sure you flip the fish halfway through to avoid the soggy bottom disaster.

 Spray the oven safe baking rack with cooking spray to help avoid the coconut breading from sticking and coming off in the oven.